 - Plop a spoonful of purée on top of the ladyfinger base and follow it with a dollop of the mascarpone mixture.

-- Repeat the layers one more time, cover, and then refrigerate overnight.
+- Repeat the layers one more time, cover, and then refrigerate for at least 4 hours.
 Good tiramisu needs to be chilled to give the flavors time to meld and develop.

-- Right before you serve, feel free to add fresh strawberries and chocolate shavings.
+- Right before you serve, feel free to top with fresh strawberries and chocolate shavings.

 Lace the strawberry purée with the alcohol of your choice and pour a spoonful in the mascarpone cheese.
 Or keep the tiramisu alcohol-free, as I did.

 Serving them in wine glasses was a completely personal choice for me.
-If you’re feeling inspired, try any dessert glass or make it in a regular serving dish.
+If you’re feeling inspired, try any dessert glass or make it in a regular serving dish, as I have with my chai tiramisu and lemon tiramisu.

 📖 Recipe